 Record expungement is the complete removal or erasure of your criminal record.
 It is a legal process in which the courts destroy a defendant’s criminal record.
 If you qualify for expungement, it will be as if your conviction never happened, for the most part.
 Expungement removes your criminal and public records.
 It is the setting aside of your criminal conviction.
 After expungement, your criminal record will appear clean on background checks.
 Only certain parties, such as law enforcement, will still have access to your record.

 Record sealing is similar to expungement in Texas, except that it is more easily available for certain parties to access.
-Record sealing hides your criminal convictions from the public – including employers and private investigators – but they will still be visible within the criminal justice system.
+Record sealing (also known as an order of non-disclosure) hides your criminal convictions from the public – including employers and private investigators – but they will still be visible within the criminal justice system.
 If you face another arrest in the future, for example, a sealed conviction will still appear as a prior offense.

 Each state has unique laws for criminal record expungement and sealing.
 The easiest way to find out if you or your child is eligible for record expungement is by contacting a criminal defense lawyer in Houston.
 The Law Office of David A. Breston offers free consultations to discuss your options for clearing or protecting your record.
 We can look into your specific situation and let you know if you fulfill Texas’ eligibility requirements for criminal record expungement.